-The MFAM "Commercial Aviation Exhibit" tracing the evolution of civil aviation from the early Pan Am Clippers of the 1930's through the latest superliners.
-To date, four specially constructed cases equipped with airport taxiway lighting have been constructed to display recently donated artifacts.
-A 15-foot long quarter section of a 727 passenger jet has been installed inside the exhibit space to permit visitors to sit in the aircraft’s cabin and experience the comforts of modern air travel.
-The ties between military and commercial aviation development are explored with the Captain Walter Fus exhibit and the Bud Gurney “early aviator” display and interview are complete.
-With this weeks scheduled completion of the World Map Floor Mural by our own local artist Viviana Catalan the exhibit will be opened to the public.
+A "Commercial Aviation Exhibit" tracies the evolution of civil aviation, from the early Pan Am Clippers of the 1930's through the latest superliners.
+A 15-foot-long quarter-section of a 727 passenger jet permits visitors to sit in the aircraft’s cabin and experience the comforts of modern air travel.
+The ties between military and commercial aviation development are explored through the Captain Walter Fus display and the Bud Gurney “early aviator” display and interview.
+A World Map Floor Mural by local artist Viviana Catalan rounds out this exhibit.

-The March Field Main Hangar timeline has been completed.
-All of the Decade Interpretation Exhibits are finished: the 1920's "March Field Re-Established" featuring the simulated interior of a reconstructed 20’s era hangar.
-The 1930's "March and the Great Depression" with an emphasis on March Field's role in the Civilian Conservation Corps and the buildup to World War II The “Pearl Harbor Exhibit” featuring artifacts, photographs and a specially produced MFAM DVD presentation featuring the personal stories of five local area Pearl Harbor veterans.
-The “Wartime Training at March Field” exhibit featuring the interior of the March Field Flight Operations Center in 1943 and the March Field Officer’s Club displaying Officers uniforms and artifacts in a recreated interior of the March Field Officer’s Club utilizing original cast bronze lighting fixtures are now open to the public.
+Tour the March Field timeline: 1918 and the Great War; the 1920's "March Field Re-Established" featuring the simulated interior of a reconstructed 20’s era hangar and highlighting the wood propellers and structural elements of contemporary aircraft.
+The 1930's "March and the Great Depression" with an emphasis on March Field's role in the Civilian Conservation Corps; the buildup to World War II with “Pearl Harbor” featuring artifacts, photographs and a specially produced DVD presentation highloighting the personal stories of five local Pearl Harbor veterans.
+“Wartime Training at March Field” featuring the interior of the March Field Flight Operations Center in 1943 and displaying officers' uniforms and artifacts in a re-created interior of the March Field Officer’s Club with original cast bronze lighting fixtures.

-The "Staff Sergeant Vincent J. Rogers Jr. Exhibit" is open.
-Using six 8' by 4' interpretive panels with period artifacts, sound isolation domes and a newly restored B-24 gun turret the exhibit traces the wartime experiences of Staff Sergeant Rogers.
-Dedicated to preserving the legacy of the common Army Air Force service members of World War II the exhibit was developed from Roger’s wartime letters.
-Motion activated sound domes permit visitors to hear Rogers describe each step of his captivating personal journey from recruit to hardened veteran as he teaches us the true cost of war.
+The "Staff Sergeant Vincent J. Rogers Jr. Exhibit" tells an intensely personal story, illustrated with period artifacts and a restored B-24 gun turret and tracing his wartime experiences.
+Dedicated to preserving the legacy of common Army Air Force service members of World War II, the exhibit was developed from Roger’s original, handwritten wartime letters.
+Motion activated sound domes permit visitors to hear Rogers describe each step of his captivating personal journey from recruit to hardened veteran as he narrates the true cost of war.

-Improvements to the "Strategic Reconnaissance Exhibit" featuring the SR-71 Blackbird and associated artifacts from the world of covert intelligence will continue.
-The acquisition of Central Intelligence Agency U-2 pilot Al Rand’s flight suit used during the build-up to the 1962 Cuban Missile Crisis and U-2 data link hardware and specialized aerial photography equipment have greatly enhanced the display.
+Improvements to the "Strategic Reconnaissance Exhibit" featuring the SR-71 Blackbird and associated artifacts from the world of covert intelligence continue.
+On display are Central Intelligence Agency U-2 pilot Al Rand’s flight suit used during the build-up to the 1962 Cuban Missile Crisis, and U-2 data link hardware and specialized aerial photography equipment.